Last Updated on March 6, 2021 by Obaro Alidou K.

 When you purchase a pricier plan, you most of the time get more resources and better performance.
 As most hosting companies now use cloud OS, you get more ram, CPU and useful extra when you buy the top tier plans.

 A good example is from A2 Hosting.

-With the SWIFT plan, you have 2x resource which means better performance.
-With the TURBO plan, you get 4x more resource, LiteSpeed hosting, advanced caching with Turbo server up to 20x faster.
+With the DRIVE plan, you have 2x resource which means better performance.
+With the TURBO plans, you get 4x more resources, LiteSpeed hosting, and advanced caching with Turbo servers up to 20x faster.

 As you can see from the screenshot, they provide 2 Cores and 2GB of RAM for the lowest plan, 4 Cores and 3GB of RAM on the middle plan, and 6 Cores and 6GB of RAM for the highest plan.